Cindy and Barrett with RV in Montrose

 If you’re wondering what a domicile is, it’s known as the spot you “intend to call home.”
 This will be the state your driver’s license is registered in, where you vote, where your health insurance will be based and more than likely cover you (more on that below), where your vehicle is registered, and the state you file taxes.

-The three most popular states for full-timers to pick as their domicile are: Texas, South Dakota, and Florida.
+Texas, South Dakota, and Florida are the three most popular states for full-timers to choose as their domiciles.
 This is because those states offer superior financial savings options.

 Establishing a domicile in Texas was simple.
-There are multiple companies out there that can help you out with this.
+Multiple companies can help you with this.
 We went with Escapees.

-So despite not knowing where we wanted to live when RV life was all over, Texas was an easy choice for us.
-We have reasons to go back to the state, so Texas is an easy choice for us to rest whenever RV life needs a pause.
+So, despite not knowing where we wanted to live when RV life was over, Texas was an easy choice for us.
+We had reasons to return to the state as needed.

 10. If you live in an RV, what is your address?

-Once we established a domicile in Texas with Escapees, they provided us with a domicile address.
+Once we established a domicile in Texas with Escapees, they gave us a domicile address.

 11. How do you get mail to the RV?

-Since we have renters who live in our Texas home, we use the domicile address we set up with Escapees to receive all of our mail.
+Since we have renters who live in our Texas home, we receive all of our mail at the domicile address we set up with Escapees.

-All of our mail piles up at Escapees HQ and then gets delivered to us whenever requested, wherever we are!
+All of our mail piles up at Escapees HQ and is then delivered to us whenever we request it, wherever we are!

 We tend to go with the once-a-month approach, and it looks a lot like this when it arrives: